rust-n64/n64-project-template/README.md

 ## N64 Project Template for Rust
 This repo is intended to be a starting point for developing software for the Nintendo 64 console using Rust.

 Only the bare minimum utilities are included at this time.
-Once higher level support libraries are available, this template will be updated to include them.
-A no_std allocator has been set up already, which should also get replaced eventually with an allocator that is better aware of the N64's memory map.
+A `no_std` allocator has been set up for you (which should ideally be replaced in the future by an allocator that is more aware of the N64's memory map.)

-The `n64-pac` crate is also included as a dependency.
+The `n64-pac` crate is included as a dependency.
 It doesn't provide full coverage of all registers yet, but has enough for the basics.
 Refer to [the crate's docs](https://docs.rs/n64-pac) for details.

 An ISViewer implementation is available, with `print!` and `println!` macros.
 This allows you to print text to emulators